syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

-Specifies the file size in bytes for uploading the file.
-This could be mentioned in number format.
+Specifies the maximum file size allowed to upload.
+It accepts the value in bytes.